MajinBuuOnSecurity/MajinBuuOnSecurity.github.io/_posts/2023-10-28-preventing-accidental-internet-exposure-of-aws-resources-part-1-vpc.md

 [^1350]: There are some companies with agents meant to be deployed on EC2s that do not offer a VPC endpoint, [perhaps](https://sso.tax/) a [wall](https://fido.fail/) of [shame](https://github.com/SummitRoute/imdsv2_wall_of_shame#imdsv2-wall-of-shame) can be made.

+#### (WIP) Maths On Cost: No Centralized Egress

+Note: This is assuming US East.

+**Hourly Costs**

+For 1 NAT Gateway: $0.045 per hour.
+They are also AZ-specific.
+So that is 3 availability zones * [730.48](https://techoverflow.net/2022/12/21/how-many-hours-are-there-in-each-month/) hours in a month * $0.045 = $98.61 per month per VPC.

+Let's say you have 100 VPCs, split across a variety of different accounts/region etc.

+That is $9,861 a month, or $118,332 annually!

+**Data Processing Costs**

+For NAT Gateway: $0.045 per GB data processed

+Let's say you have 100 GB a month, that is just $4.50 per month.

+1 TB a month would be $40.50.

+10 TB would be $405 a month.

+#### (WIP) Maths On Cost: Centralized Egress

+**Hourly Costs**

+1 NAT Gateway: $98.61 a month

+1 Transit Gateway: with (100 + 1) VPC attachments, at 0.05 per hour.
+101 * 730.48 * 0.05  = $3,688.92 per month.

+9,861-(98.61+3,688.92) = A cost savings of 6,073.47 a month on hourly costs!

+**Data Processing Costs**

+Same as the above + the TGW data processing charge.

+At $0.02 per GB data processed, that is only 20 bucks a month more per TB of data!

 ### Option 2: Centralized Egress via PrivateLink (or VPC Peering) with Egress Filtering

 PrivateLink and VPC Peering are mostly non-options.
 See the [FAQ](#why-is-vpc-peering-not-a-straightforward-option) for more information.